haddocking/haddocking.github.io/education/molmod_online/index.md

-The Structural Bioinformatics & Modelling course, created and maintained by the [Computational Structural Biology group](https://bonvinlab.org){:target="_blank"} of [Utrecht University](https://www.uu.nl){:target="_blank"}, is aimed at those interested in learning homology modelling, molecular simulation, and docking of biological molecules.
+The Structural Bioinformatics & Modelling course, created and maintained by the [Computational Structural Biology group](https://bonvinlab.org){:target="_blank"} of [Utrecht University](https://www.uu.nl){:target="_blank"}, is aimed at those interested in learning protein modelling, molecular simulation, and docking of biological molecules.
 The course material requires a solid understanding of molecular biology, namely of protein sequence and structure, as well as familiarity with basic chemistry concepts.
 Experience with a UNIX-like command-line environment is not required but helps tying the commands to the